What is Milia?

 Aloe Vera

-Aloe Vera contains polyphenols, and other compounds that are antioxidants and anti-bacterial compounds.
+Aloe Vera contains polyphenols and other compounds that are antioxidants and anti-bacterial compounds.
 This means that it stops the growth of most human bacteria strains.
 It has many uses, some of which you might be aware of.
-Aloe vera is commonly used in the treatment of wounds, especially those resulting from burning.
+Aloe vera is commonly used to treat wounds, especially burning ones.

 How to use it

 Apply aloe vera to the affected area in small doses.
-You may use a cotton bud to lightly rub or dab over the affected area.
+You may lightly rub or dab over the affected area with a cotton bud.
 Leave it overnight and wash the affected area in the morning.

 Reapply on the clean skin and leave for the day.
 Wash it off in the evening.